 - Baldor Electric Company: Represented Baldor Electric Company in its $4.2 billion sale to ABB Ltd via a tender offer.

-- The Williams Companies: Represented The Williams Companies in its $5.5 billion unsolicited offer to acquire Southern Union Company.
-The Williams Companies, Inc.: Represented The Williams Companies, Inc. in its $5.9 billion acquisition of the 50% general partner interest in Access Midstream Partners from Global Infrastructure Partners.
+- The Williams Companies, Inc.: Represented The Williams Companies, Inc. in its $5.9 billion acquisition of the 50% general partner interest in Access Midstream Partners from Global Infrastructure Partners.

 - UBS Investment Bank: Represented UBS Investment Bank as financial advisor to International Paper in its $4.3 billion unsolicited tender offer for Temple-Inland, a manufacturer of corrugated packaging.